Pakistan is actively building an airport at Muridke, around 120 km from Jammu and about 100 km from the Line of Control (LOC).

 The Jaishe Mohammed and the Hizbul Mujahideen are smaller and less nimble terrorist organisations than the LET, which continues to be the main source of terrorism in Jammu and Kashmir.

-It is terrorist organisation that is outlawed globally and tool of Pakistan’s ISI, the army’s branch of military intelligence.
+It is a terrorist organisation that is outlawed globally and a tool of Pakistan’s ISI, the army’s branch of military intelligence.